 The Finnish Government web service offers an extensive view into how the executive branch of government operates in Finland.
 Of course, much of the content is political or otherwise topical, rather than legal, in nature, but the site does contain information, e.g. on the legislative programme of the government currently in charge.
 In due course, this policy paper and the others available on the site have an effect also on the contents of the law in Finland.
 The Government web service also has a dedicated English-language area where general information about the Government, the Government Programme, a selection of press releases, etc. can be accessed in English.

 Suomi.fi, the portal for public sector services in Finland, has been in existence since 2002.
 It contains information relevant to everyday life, collected in different subject areas.
-It also covers all aspects of legislation, government and judicial affairs in Finland, and naturally offers a full complement of links to all relevant sites, including the ones provided in this article.
+It also covers aspects of legislation, government and judicial affairs in Finland, and offers links to relevant websites.

 The website of the Finnish Bar Association contains information on the regulations governing the practice of law in Finland, as well as on the activities of the Bar Association.
-There is also an extensive legal links selection, as well as an “Advocate Finder” service for searching attorneys and law firms, e.g. on the basis of location, specialisation and language skills.
+On the website there is a “Find a lawyer” service for searching attorneys and law firms, e.g. on the basis of location, specialization and language skills.

-The Association of Finnish Lawyers is the general professional organisation of most lawyers in Finland, not only those admitted to the Bar.
+The Association of Finnish Lawyers is the general professional organization of most lawyers in Finland, not only those admitted to the Bar.
 The Association’s website contains information on the activities of the association and on lawyer’s employment situation in Finland.
-Again, there is a long list of links that may be of interest to the legal profession.

 There are full-scale Faculties of Law at three Universities in Finland.
 These are: